Get help to make life better

 - Attempt to clear your mind of thoughts and focus on one thing, such as your breathing

-- Pay attention to your breath, body, surroundings, or close your eyes to focus on one thing
+- Focus on your breath, body, surroundings, or close your eyes to focus on one thing

 - Don't worry if thoughts creep into your mind, just try to let them go, breathe, and focus